nkosingaleka/appointment-booking-system/README.md

 ## Branches

+All branches have been retained to aid review.
+Namely, these are:

+* `prototype-one`  \*, which included:
+  * a very basic UI
+  * partially-automated testing
+  * comment-only documentation
-* `prototype-one`, for the first prototype \*
+  * key features for the steps involved in requests and bookings
-* `prototype-two`, for the second prototype
+* `prototype-two`, which included:
+  * a more user-friendly UI
+  * fully-automated testing
+  * automatic documentation generation
+  * additional, non-critical features such as all cancellations, preferences, and more robust validation

 \* Currently merged with `master`.

-All branches have been retained to aid review.

 ## The Team